Oregon State Ecampus

 - Ecampus provides students with career services, student success counseling, 24/7 online tutoring, access to OSU Libraries and countless other resources.

 Oregon State Ecampus falls under the umbrella of OSU Extended Campus.
-Extended Campus oversees OSU Summer Session, which operates the university’s summer courses and programs, and OSU’s Open Educational Resources (OER), which guides faculty through the creation of open learning modules.
+Extended Campus oversees OSU Summer Session, which operates the university’s summer courses and programs, and Open Oregon State, which guides faculty through the creation of open learning modules.

 Extended Campus is a unit within the Division of University Outreach and Engagement, which connects OSU to the rest of the world by making its educational programs accessible wherever and whenever people need to learn.